ldlh615/postcss-plugin-px2var/README.md

 - `include` RegExp matched against the absolute file path.
 If not set or doesn't match, no changes are made.
 - `cssVariable` The CSS variable name used in `calc`, e.g. `--ke-unit`.
+- `cssVariableFallback` Optional fallback function for CSS variable.
+If not set, `origin` is returned.
+- `cssVariableFallbackOrigin` Optional fallback to origin if `cssVariableFallback` is not set.
+Defaults to `false`.
 - `selectorBlackList` Skip rules whose selector matches any string (substring) or RegExp.
 - `propBlackList` Skip declarations whose property matches any string (substring) or RegExp.
 - `ignoreIdentifier` When set to a string token (e.g. `'no-px'`), skip declarations that contain this token in the value or have it as the next sibling comment.